 \subsubsection{CPU Evaluation}

-We experimentally quantify the impact to application performance with in-order pipeline and \ac{OOO} compute cores.
-In-order cores provide insight of the impact of memory latency when the compute core does not mask latency, whereas \ac{OOO} cores are representative of modern cores.
+We experimentally quantify the impact of the additional latency on application performance with in-order pipelined and \ac{OOO} compute cores.
+In-order cores provide clear insight into the impact of memory latency because in-order cores do not mask latency, whereas \ac{OOO} cores are representative of modern systems.
 We use full system simulation in Gem5~\cite{Gem5} of x86 compute cores running an Ubuntu 18.4 guest \ac{OS}.
 We configure the cache hierarchy to match the \acp{CPU} of our model \ac{HPC} rack~\cite{Perlmutter_configuration}.
 We calculate the slowdown of application execution time when we add 35 ns of latency between the \ac{LLC} and main memory, compared to a baseline system with no additional latency to memory.
-Latency is the only potential source of application slowdown since our architecture satisfies the full escape bandwidth for each chip.
+Latency is the only potential source of application slowdown since our architecture satisfies the full escape bandwidth of each chip.

-We evaluate the impact in three benchmark suites: PARSEC 3.1~\cite{Parsec}, NAS parallel benchmarks 3.4.1~\cite{NAS}, and Rodinia~\cite{Rodinia}.
-For PARSEC we evaluate small, medium, and large input sets.
+We evaluate the impact to three benchmark suites: PARSEC 3.1~\cite{Parsec}, NAS parallel benchmarks 3.4.1~\cite{NAS}, and Rodinia~\cite{Rodinia}.
+For PARSEC, we evaluate small, medium, and large input sets.
 For NAS, we evaluate input sizes ``A'', ``B'', and ``C''.
-For Rodinia we use the single default input set.
-These benchmark suites have been widely used and contain a large variety of computation kernels that are representative of key \ac{HPC} applications such as stencils, graph processing, linear algebra, computational mathematics, grid, sorting, and many others that have been observed to be important workloads in NERSC's systems~\cite{N10_workload_analysis}.
-Overall, we use 58 benchmarks to provide a wide representation.
+For Rodinia, we use the single default input set.
+These benchmark suites have been widely used and contain a large variety of computation kernels that are representative of key \ac{HPC} applications such as stencils, graph processing, linear algebra, computational mathematics, grid, sorting, and many others that have been observed to be important workloads in NERSC systems~\cite{N10_workload_analysis}.
+Overall, we use 57 \ac{CPU} benchmarks for a broad representation.
 We use a single compute core to better focus on the effect of the additional latency to memory.